DorianBestrzynski/FootballWorldCupScoreBoard/README.md

 ## Simplifications
 - The project does **not** use a database.
 Instead, it relies on an **in-memory list** (`InMemoryMatchRepository`) to store matches.
 - **Not thread-safe** – concurrent access might lead to inconsistencies, but this can be solved with `ConcurrentHashMap` and `synchronized` blocks.
+- In real work scenario all changes are created in different branches and after review process are merged to master.
+However for simplification, as I was the only person working on this repo, I was pushing changes directly to master.
+- I was taking into account hexagonal architecture, however for now this library is really simple and has no external sources so I went with simpler approach.

 ## Immutability Approach
 - The core models (`Match`, `Team`) are **immutable** to prevent unintended modifications and improve thread safety.